wiris/thoth/docs/README.md

 # Thoth

 This project acts as a `plain text file repository`.
-If you application needs to consume a file content with no logic involved, Thoth can help you.
+If your application needs to consume a file content with no logic involved, Thoth can help you.

 The structure of the project is described [here](./STRUCTURE.md).